skrap/skrap.github.io/sdma-hacking/part-2.md

 I should pause here to make a note about the toolchain for building SDMA binaries.
 I hear that there is a "real" C compiler somewhere in NXP-land, and the i.MX25 Reference Manual even makes reference to an API which custom scripts can call.
 However, none of that is available any more, or is at a minimum locked away behind NDAs.

 Luckily, the instruction set is quite simple, and Eli Billauer wrote a perfectly capable assembler in Perl, which I copied and altered so that it would produce raw script binaries.
-My version is available [here].
+My version is available [here](/assets/other/sdma_asm.pl).
 Typical usage is something like:
 ```
 ./sdma_asm.pl first-script.asm > /tmp/out.asm
 ```